terryyin/rubygem_digger/notebook/Paper.md

 the individual code smells has signification impact on the classification.
 `TooManyStatements` has greater impact comparing to the others.
 But it's again rather about style than the code structure.
-I believe this doesn't make the concept of "code smells" less useful, but we can see that automatical code smell detection for dynamic-typing language like Ruby still need a lot of improvement.
+I believe this doesn't make the concept of "code smells" less useful, but we can see that automatic code smell detection for dynamic-typing language like Ruby still need a lot of improvement.